Is customer dissatisfaction the real driver of your revenue lifecycle?

 Think targeting a jilted lover on the rebound from a big breakup.
 A sobering scenario, hmmm?

-In the jilted-rebound scenario, your prospective customer is more skeptical, uber cautious, and dismissive of your business development efforts.
+In the jilted-rebound scenario, your prospective customer is more skeptical, cautious, and dismissive of your business development efforts.
 You enter into their business life with serious credibility problems fueled by your predecessor’s issues, not yours.

 And your sales manager is mandating that you close in 90 days.
 And your prospective customer is telling you about a project that’s 18 months out.